Supernovae which have been observed in Messier catalog galaxies

 of the 40 galaxies in the modern Messier catalog.

-At the time of this writing (March 2012), we have two holders of the
+At the time of this writing (June 2023), we have the record of the Messier

-observed supernovae; this is three SNe less than for the absolute record
+6 observed supernovae; this is two and three SNe less than for the absolute

-supernovae discovered in Messier's galaxies has reached 55 (with one to two
+supernovae discovered in Messier's galaxies has reached 74 (with one or two

 - M31 (1): 1885A